betterscientificsoftware/bssw.io/CuratedContent/HerouxATPESC2016.md

 Presenters | [Mike Heroux](https://github.com/maherou)
 Web links | [Video](https://www.youtube.com/watch?v=B_wOVepa_WU&list=PLGj2a3KTwhRb6LNVucPkwdpzg9OHd8jli&index=35)

-This short tutorial, which was presented at [Argonne Training Program on Extreme-Scale Computing (ATPESC)](https://extremecomputingtraining.anl.gov/archive/atpesc-2016/ "ATPESC 2016 Homepage"), in 2016, gives an overview of strategies we are using in the IDEAS Productivity Project.
+This presentation, which was presented at [Argonne Training Program on Extreme-Scale Computing (ATPESC) 2916](https://extremecomputingtraining.anl.gov/archive/atpesc-2016/ "ATPESC 2016 Homepage"), gives an overview of strategies we are using in the IDEAS Productivity Project.
+This presentation talks about concepts related to reproducibility, sustainability and poductivity and practical strategies to implement them and improve the quality of software that one works on.

 #### Contributed by [Mike Heroux](https://github.com/maherou)